code-techhb/nasa-apod/README.md

 - Creating a responsive UI without external libraries
 - Error handling and user experience design

-## Personal Goals 🎯
+## Personal Goal 🎯

-This project was developed as part of my Web 102 course with CodePath to enhance my React skills while blending my passion for astronomy with web development.
+This project was developed as part of my Web 102 course with [CodePath](https://www.codepath.org/) to enhance my React skills while blending my passion for astronomy with web development.
 The NASA APOD API offers a fantastic opportunity to practice real-world API integration while exploring the wonders of space.

 ## Contributing 🤝🏾